vipickering/vincentp/_drafts/2016-11-28-the-spoiler-tag.md

 These are probably the biggest problems that come to mind, but I am sure there are plenty of others.

 It should be up to the individual, not a headline grabbing journalist or loudmouth blogger, to decide to read the content.
 And until the user visits the website, how could they know that they could get spoiled at all.
-I've lost track of the times I've visited a seemingly unconnected blog to view one piece of content and instead been confronted by a spolier for something unrelated, because the blogger decided they wanted to talk about it.
+I've lost track of the times I've visited a seemingly unconnected blog to view one piece of content and instead been confronted by a spoiler for something unrelated, because the blogger decided they wanted to talk about it.

-We need a microformat to allow users to enjoy content in the way users wish and not have it spoiled by others.
+We need a micro-format to allow users to enjoy content in the way users wish and not have it spoiled by others.
 But allow those who don't to engage in the content their way.